dirvine/data_chain/docs/data_blocks.md

 2. A node should store it's public and secret keys on disk along with it's data and associated `DataChain`.

-3. On startup a node should attempt to reconnect to the last address it recorded and present it' `DataChain`.
-The group will decide (and shold also have a note of this nodes address (key)) if this node is allowed to join this group or instead have to join the network again to be allocated a new address.
+3. On startup a node should attempt to reconnect to the last address it recorded and present it's `DataChain`.
+The group will decide (and should also have a note of this nodes address (key)) if this node is allowed to join this group or instead have to join the network again to be allocated a new address.
     -   The group will make this decision on the length of the nodes `DataChain`.
 If we consider